linkerd/website/linkerd.io/content/blog/kubecon-na-2019-linkerd-roundup.md

 ## Nordstrom's Linkerd Deployment

-One of the highlights of the show was the talk by Nordstrom engineers Hema Lee and Cody Vendermyn titled [Service Mesh: There and Back Again](https://www.youtube.com/watch?v=sq8nsjuJqO4), in which they detail Nordstrom's service mesh journey and why they chose Linkerd.
+One of the highlights of the show was the talk by Nordstrom engineers Hema Lee and Cody Vandermyn titled [Service Mesh: There and Back Again](https://www.youtube.com/watch?v=sq8nsjuJqO4), in which they detail Nordstrom's service mesh journey and why they chose Linkerd.